Padres vs Marlins Odds, Spread, and Total

 Padres vs Marlins Predictions and Picks

-San Diego is 24–27 on the road and 7–3 in its last 10 games.
-The team is tied for 24th in runs scored, 16th in batting average, 16th in on-base percentage, and 24th in slugging percentage.
-On the pitching side, they rank fifth in ERA.
-Manny Machado leads the team in batting average, home runs, and RBIs.
-In Game 1, he went 0-for-4.
-On the mound for the Padres is Ryan Bergert, who is 1–0 with a 2.84 ERA.
-He has no quality starts this season but alternates between shutouts and allowing two to three runs.
+San Diego is 24–28 on the road and 6–4 in its last 10 games.
+The team ranks 25th in runs scored, 16th in batting average, 17th in on-base percentage, and 25th in slugging percentage.
+On the pitching side, they rank 3rd in ERA.
+Manny Machado leads the team in home runs and RBIs.
+In Game 2, he went 0-for-4.
+San Diego will look to build on the momentum from the end of the last game.
+On the mound for the Padres is Dylan Cease, who is 3–9 with a 4.64 ERA.
+He has six quality starts this season but hasn't pitched well in July.

-Miami is 22–29 at home and 5–5 in its last 10 games.
+Miami is 23–29 at home and 5–5 in its last 10 games.
 The team ranks 19th in runs scored, ninth in batting average, 19th in on-base percentage, and 19th in slugging percentage.
 On the pitching side, they rank 24th in ERA.
 Kyle Stowers leads the team in batting average, home runs, and RBIs.
-On the mound for the Marlins is Edward Cabrera, who is 3–4 with a 3.61 ERA.
-He has three quality starts this season and a 3.00 ERA in July.
+In Game 2, he went 1-for-3 with an RBI.
+The Marlins will try to keep the strong pitching going in the finale and find a way to win another close game.
+On the mound for the Marlins is Sandy Alcantara, who is 4–9 with a 7.14 ERA.
+He has four quality starts this season but also hasn't pitched well in July.